N30Z3N/Blender-Wiggle-Bones-Ultimate/README.md

-**DISCLAIMER**:: I'm not author / owner of code, I simply used Gemini 3.0 pro to update this addon for New blender Version.
+**DISCLAIMER**:: I'm not author / owner of code, I simply used Gemini 3.0 pro to update this addon for New blender Version. it's not yet completelly tested yet so proceed with causion !!!
 ***

 # Wiggle 2 (Ultimate Update) for Blender